 We can see that the 3 clusters are formed based on the Petal width, Petal Length, and Sepal Length.
 From the Average silhouette method, we received the best number of clusters 2, and we also noticed from the above image that the yellow and purple samples are very close.
 That's why the silhouette method needed clarification and suggested two clusters.

-There is no doubt that clustering is one of the most important processes for data science and machine learning, but it has some practical challenges for which the solution is challenging to find.
-Some of these practical issues are
+There is no doubt that clustering is one of the most important processes for data science and machine learning, but it has some practical challenges for which the solution is challenging.
+Some of these practical issues are:

 K-means is a popular algorithm widely used to analyze real-life data, including medical, sales, finance, and many more.
 Some of the most excellent applications of K-means are:

 K-means is considered one of the fundamental algorithms that every interviewer expects a candidate knows about it.
 Data analysis and finding patterns in massive data is the most crucial step.
-Knowledge of k-means suggests that the data scientist position candidates have worked on unstructured data.
-Possible interview questions on this topic would be,
+Possible interview questions on K-means would be,